w3c-cg/holon/architectures/databook/databook-handbook.databook.md

     role: orchestrator
 ---

+---
+# The DataBook Handbook — A Primer for Practitioners
+---

 ## § 0  How to Read This Handbook

 > *A practitioner's guide to DataBooks — what they are, why they exist,